 Meet with alumni at the forefront of careers in science, technology, engineering and math.

-Brett Beekley is a San Francisco Bay area native, 10-year Los Angeles transplant, lifelong gamer and experimental homebrewer.
+Brett is a current software engineer, Bay Area native, gaming enthusiast and homebrewer.
 He studied materials science and engineering at UCLA, where he took pictures of atoms with huge microscopes.
-After UCLA, Brett was a process engineer for medical device maker NDC/Confluent, built software for a machinery manufacturer Kroenert in Germany and was an engineer in enterprise software services provider Laserfiche.
-He recently joined medical tech startup Science 37 as a software engineer.
+After UCLA, Brett was a process engineer for a medical device maker (NDC/Confluent), built software for a machinery manufacturer in Germany (Kroenert) and was an engineer in enterprise software services (Laserfiche).
+He now writes backend software for medical tech startup (Science 37).

 Bianca Casciari graduated from UCLA with a degree in chemical engineering.
 She was a student-athlete and swam the 200 butterfly for the UCLA swim team.

 Bianca went to work for Frito-Lay right after graduation and has been in Bakersfield with the company ever since.
 She started on third shift (nights) working as a packaging manager role, in charge of one eight-hour shift.
 Next she moved to potato chip maintenance for two years and managed mechanics over all three night shifts.
 For the next year and a half, she managed all production maintenance at the site with a team of four managers and 50 mechanics who reported to her directly.
 Now she is the processing department manager with a team of two managers and around 50 operators.
 They are in charge of making the chips while ensuring quality, throughput, and efficiency.
 Bianca loves her job and is so happy to get to use her degree while being a manager and working with others.

 Jessica is a clinical research specialist who works with cancer institutes to facilitate cancer clinical trials.
 She believes in the importance of cancer research and hopes to see a cure discovered in our lifetime.